Observing

 The other thing to consider is how many measurements to take.
 We have a resolution on the sky limited by the beam of the telescope, which is 25 degrees.
 This means that if you point at the galaxy at one set of coordinates, and then move say 10 degrees of galactic longitude later, there will be significant overlap in the gas collected, as there will be a 15 degree swath that is included in both measurements.
 If you want to scan the whole first quadrant, for example, it is reccomended to do it in steps of no smaller than 15 degrees.

 Turn on the azimuthal grid next to the atmosphere button, and look at what Altitude and Azimuths you want to observe.
 These will guide you when you’re observing outdoors.
 You can use the same trick of clicking an object to get the exact Alt/Az.
-When you go out to observe, you can use a phone compass and either a protractor or phone angle meter to figure out where to point the horn.
-The Azimuth should be findable with your compass, and the Altitude with the angle meter.
+When you go out to observe, you can use a phone compass and either a protractor or phone level to figure out where to point the horn.
+The Azimuth should be findable with your compass, and the Altitude with the level.
 You may need to bring something to prop your horn up with if you’re holding it at an angle.

 Setup